ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 "KERNEL_DISPATCH",1,139690710949888,15,"matrixTranspose(float*, float*, int)",0,671599758568,671599825328,0,0,4,4,1,1024,1024,1
 ```

-For the description of the fields in the output file, see [Output file fields](#output-file-fields).
+To describe the fields in the output file, see [Output file fields](#output-file-fields).

 #### Memory copy trace